Kyle Higashioka Player Props: Yankees vs. Orioles

 Kyle Higashioka At The Plate

-- Higashioka is batting .213 with seven doubles, three home runs and eight walks.
+- Higashioka has eight doubles, four home runs and eight walks while hitting .225.

-- In 53.7% of his games this year (22 of 41), Higashioka has picked up at least one hit, and in four of those games (9.8%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.